-WETSOX waterproof beanie will keep his head head cozy, dry, and stylish.
+My husband hates hats, but he hates cold and wet hair more.
+Wearing a waterproof beanie keeps his head head cozy, dry, and stylish.
 The merino wool interior wicks away sweat while remaining soft to the touch, and hidden middle layer stops outside moisture while remaining breathable.

 Hiking trails are no place for everyday watches.
 This G-Shock can take a beating and is water resistent, so it’s suitable for swimming and wet weather.
 It also comes with a countdown timer and multiple alarms, which is helpful for pacing.